traitecoevo/plant/doc/design.md

 Parameters instance?
 In the full model it will be done by `Parameters` generally, but for standalone cases the `Plant` itself takes care of this.

+### Accessing constants

+Currently there is no way of accessing the constants (especially initial seed mass).
+How should we do this?
+Should we do this?

 ## Functions within plant